 Once I’ve been admitted, how soon can I begin taking classes?

 You are able to take classes during any semester after you’ve been admitted.
 Admissions are granted for specific semesters, based on which one you indicated on your application.
-If you need to defer your entrance into the University, please contact Dr. Sara Wolf to request an admissions deferral.
+If you need to defer your entrance into the University, please contact Mrs. Robyn Westbrook to request an admissions deferral.

 Is there anything that I need to do before I can register for my first semester of classes after I’ve been admitted?

 Once the department recommends you for admission, and the Graduate School sends you electronic communication of this decision,